Introduction

 See Artwork Specifications for more details.

 1.3 Codec.
-The submitted files need to be rendered as Apple ProRes/.mov which is uncompressed and will show the best quality on the device.
-Please render as Apple ProRes from original quality footage.
+The submitted files need to be rendered as H.264 or Apple ProRes 4444 which will play in high quality on the device.
 See Motion Output Settings for more details.

 1.4 Audio Channel.
 An audio channel, even a blank audio channel will cause the video to “pop” when played back on the device.
 When exporting, please turn off options for Audio Export.
 View instructions for turning off audio when exporting/rendering.